James Cunniffe

-James "Killer" Cunniffe (June 10, 1895 – October 31, 1926) was an American armed robber who planned and successfully carried out the 1926 New Jersey mail robbery, one of the most well-publicized thefts during the 1920s.
-On October 14, 1926, he and seven others armed with submachine guns hijacked a U.S. mail truck in Elizabeth, New Jersey, and escaped with $161,000.
-During the gunbattle with the guards, the driver was killed while his assistant and a local police officer were wounded.
+James Cunniffe (also known as Killer; June 10, 1895 – October 31, 1926) was an American armed robber who organized and carried out a major robbery on the United States Postal Service in Elizabeth, New Jersey, in 1926, one of the most widely publicized thefts of the decade.
+On October 14, 1926, he and seven accomplices armed with submachine guns hijacked a U.S. mail truck, escaping with about $161,000 in cash and securities.
+During the gun battle, the truck driver was killed and both his assistant and a responding police officer were wounded.